skipper-com/dtc_mlops_course_project/README.md

   - [Reproducibility](#reproducibility)

 # Introduction
-*The main goal of the project isn't to be useful but shows how good (or bad) I could use all learned technologies and methods in solid production environment.
-To be honest I choose very simple task and small dataset.
+The main goal of the project isn't to be useful but shows how good (or bad) I could use all learned technologies and methods in solid production environment.
+To be honest I chose very simple task and small dataset.
 Fortunately, I can come up with idea how to use results in my project.
 Imagine you're going to lease a private room or apt on Airbnb, but don't know the best price for a lease.
-My model can predict and offer you a price based on other listing parameters.*
+My model can predict and offer you a price based on other listing parameters.

 ## Excuses
-First of all, I want to ask for excuse for my poor English.
+*First of all, I want to ask for excuse for my poor English.

 Secondly, I sacrifice some automation for the presentation of material.
 I hardly tried to show and reveal detail of project alongside course topics, rather than put everything in 'black box'.

 Thirdly, I deliberately tried to omit code block from this project description and leave only explanations.
 I did it for clear narrative and easy reading.
-All code blocks or files referenced in text could be found in repo.
+All code blocks or files referenced in text could be found in repo.*

 # Problem description
 ## Dataset
-For the project I choose [New York City Airbnb 2023, Public Data](https://www.kaggle.com/datasets/godofoutcasts/new-york-city-airbnb-2023-public-data) Airbnb listings and metrics in NYC from 2011 to 2023.
+For the project I chose [New York City Airbnb 2023, Public Data](https://www.kaggle.com/datasets/godofoutcasts/new-york-city-airbnb-2023-public-data) Airbnb listings and metrics in NYC from 2011 to 2023.
 Airbnb, Inc is an American San Francisco-based company operating an online marketplace for short- and long-term homestays and experiences.
 The company was founded in 2008 by Brian Chesky, Nathan Blecharczyk, and Joe Gebbia.
 Since it was founded in 2008, Airbnb has become one of the most successful and valuable start-ups in the world and has significantly impacted the HORECA (hotel, restaurant, and catering) industry.
 Airbnb is a platform that allows house and apartment owners to rent their properties to guests for short-term stays.
 Since 2011, hosts have been using Airbnb.
 This dataset describes the listing activity and metrics in NYC for 2023.

 ## Problem
 In this project I tried to create simple prediction model which takes most important parameters of Airbnb listing in NY and show most suitable price for listing.
-The project could be deployed as a service and works on a response|reply basis.
+The project could be deployed as a service and works on a response/reply basis.
 During registration of listing to lease my service (project) will predict the best price for owner and hint in price field on site.

 # Technologies used in projects:
-- Cloud: for the project I choose AWS cloud for time save reason.
-I have experience with GCP, AWS and Yandex Cloud and usually preferred GCP not accidentally.
-But it could take lot of time to re-write all scripts for GCP.
+- Cloud: for the project I chose AWS cloud for time save reason.
+I have experience with GCP, AWS and Yandex Cloud and usually preferred GCP.
+But it could take lot of time to re-write all course scripts for GCP.
 - Model tracking: I chose MLFlow because it looks like standard in MLOps
-- Orchestration: I choose Prefect as a lightweight and easy tool to orchestrate jobs and tasks.
+- Orchestration: I chose Prefect as a lightweight and easy tool to orchestrate jobs and tasks.
 My favorite tool for orchestration is Airflow, but it much more complex and requires lots of time to deploy and start.
 - Monitoring: Evidently.ai easy and powerful tool perfectly suitable for project like this
 - Best practice and CI/CD: for best practice I used isort, pylint, black and make file.
-There are plans to implement Gitlab for CI/CD but I faced lack of time.
+There were plans to implement Gitlab for CI/CD but I faced lack of time.
 - IaC: Terraform as a popular IaC tool, I decided not to argue with the community:)

 # Model